 Heartburn occurs when the esophagus is exposed to stomach acid.
 The valve between the esophagus and the stomach is designed to allow food and liquid to pass downward from the esophagus into the stomach as well as to prevent the backwash of acid into the esophagus.

-Occasionally, the valve relaxes and allows stomach acid to reflux backwards into the esophagus.
+Occasionally, the valve relaxes, allowing stomach acid to reflux back into the esophagus.
 The acid stimulates nerve endings in the esophagus and causes the symptoms commonly referred to as heartburn or gastroesophageal reflux disease (GERD).
-GERD can be associated with a burning sensation in the chest, belching, a bitter taste in our mouth, coughing and wheezing.
-Strangely, sometimes the refluxing acid will not cause any pain (referred to as silent reflux) and can cause exacerbation of asthma after eating and trigger recurrent sinus and middle ear infections.
+GERD can be associated with a burning sensation in the chest, belching, a bitter taste in our mouth, coughing, and wheezing.
+Strangely, sometimes the refluxing acid will not cause any pain (referred to as silent reflux), can cause asthma after eating exacerbation, and trigger recurrent sinus and middle ear infections.

-To review, the symptoms of GERD are from stomach acid splashing backwards into the esophagus and dyspepsia is from too much acid accumulating in the stomach.
+To review, the symptoms of GERD are from stomach acid splashing back into the esophagus, and dyspepsia is from too much acid accumulating in the stomach.

 Excess Stomach Acid Mimics Hunger

-The same symptoms will also go away if you take an antacid such as Tums since they are truly the result from excess stomach acid.
-But since they go away after you eat food, you draw the reasonable conclusion the symptoms were due to low levels of blood sugar or some other nutrient.
-Consequently, you believe your symptoms are a sign of hunger or “low blood sugar”.
-So the next time you feel similar symptoms, you’ll eat food again and the symptoms go away again.
-After a while it becomes almost second nature.
+The same symptoms will also go away if you take an antacid such as Tums since they result from excess stomach acid.
+But since they go away after you eat food, you draw the reasonable conclusion that the symptoms were due to low blood sugar levels or some other nutrient.
+Consequently, you believe your symptoms are a sign of hunger or “low blood sugar.”
+So the next time you feel similar symptoms, you’ll eat food again, and the symptoms go away again.
+After a while, it becomes almost second nature.